-When we started PAL we drew upon many of the principles and ideas associated with the North American Supplemental Instruction (SI) Model that had originally been developed at the University of Missouri Kansas City (UMKC) in the 1970's to combat the problem of high drop-out rates in certain courses.
-UMKC today supports The International Center for Supplemental Instruction.
+When we established our initial three-year trial of the PAL scheme, we drew upon many of the principles and ideas associated with the North American Supplemental Instruction (SI) Model that was originally developed at the University of Missouri Kansas City in the 1970s to combat the problem of high drop-out rates in certain courses.